krishnabhargav/krishnabhargav.github.com/_posts/2015-12-22-Learning-FSharp-Numerlogy.md

 readmore: true
 ---

-Disclaimer: Lets just say I have mixed feelings about believing in Numerology.
-Lets agree to treat it as Magic and focus on the FSharp part.
+Disclaimer: Lets agree to treat Numerology as Magic and focus on the FSharp part.
 I pick this particular subject as good use case to apply a lot of what F# brings to the table.
-If it makes you feel better; treat this post as running some mathematical models on names and dates.
-Anyway, I will not talk about the Magic part as I am not the right person.
 Please treat this as just some fun requirements to demonstrate F# types, functions and general functional programming.

 We need to model the inputs to our library.
 So lets start with a Person.
 A Person has a name and date of birth.
 So lets start with a type person.